 - Adjust your attitude.
 Stay positive.
 If you find yourself thinking, "This can't be done," switch gears.
 Think instead, "This will be tough.
 But I can make it work."

 - Enjoy yourself.
 Find time to do something you enjoy for at least 15 minutes every day.
 It could be playing a game, having coffee with a friend or pursuing a hobby.
 Doing something you enjoy is a natural way to combat stress.

 - Relax.
 Deep breathing from your diaphragm can help you relax.
 Focus on inhaling and exhaling slowly and deeply for at least 10 minutes every day.
 It may help to relax your muscles, one group at a time.
 When you're done, sit quietly for a minute or two.

 Keep a migraine diary

 A diary may help you determine what triggers your migraines.
-Note when your migraines start, what you were doing at the time, how long they last and what, if anything, provides relief.
+Note when your migraines started, what you were doing at the time, how long they lasted and what, if anything, provided relief.

 Until recently, avoiding migraine triggers was considered the best advice.
 But new research suggests this may actually increase sensitivity to potential triggers.